Visyond/website-hugo/site/content/solutions/analysis.md

       questions.

-      Visyond was designed with this goal in mind and allows you to to **easily measure, compare and visualize the impact of multiple coexisting inputs and scenarios from different stakeholders**.
+      Visyond was designed with this goal in mind and allows you to **easily measure, compare and visualize the impact of multiple coexisting inputs and scenarios from different stakeholders**.
     files: